Covid 19 Delta outbreak: Cases stay low - 19 in the community, 43 at the border - NZ Herald

 From tomorrow, a pre-departure PCR test will be required within 48 hours of departure for anyone trying to enter New Zealand, down from 72 hours.

-However, an exemption has been made for travellers coming from 105 specified countries and jurisdictions where "obtaining a PCR test may be difficult or not possible, can instead provide evidence of a negative rapid antigen test (RAT) or loop-mediated isothermal amplification (LAMP) test result".
+However, an exemption has been made for travellers coming from 105 specified countries and jurisdictions where "obtaining a PCR test may be difficult or not possible".
+These people can instead provide evidence of a negative rapid antigen test (RAT) or loop-mediated isothermal amplification (LAMP) test result.

-Those tests would need to be taken within 24 hours of departure and must be supervised by a health professional (which included pharmacists) and verified in writing in the jurisdiction of origin.
+Those tests would need to be taken within 24 hours of departure and must be supervised by a health professional, including pharmacists, and verified in writing in the jurisdiction of origin.

-The places which are exempt from the requirement for a PCR test within 48 hours of departure, and for which a RAT or LAMP test is allowed as an alternative to a PCR test are available on the Unite Against Covid-19 website.
+The places exempt from the requirement for a PCR test within 48 hours of departure, and for which a RAT or LAMP test is allowed as an alternative, are on the Unite Against Covid-19 website.

 There are 38 people with Covid-19 in hospital - five at North Shore, 14 at Auckland, 15 at Middlemore and four at Tauranga.

-Four of those people are in intensive care or high dependency units, two each at Middlemore and Tauranga.
+Four of them are in intensive care or high dependency units - two each at Middlemore and Tauranga.

 Taranaki cluster